daleao/sdv/Professions/README.md

 <font size="2">
 <details>

 Designed for players who struggle with, or just plain dislike the fishing minigame.
 The catching bar will decrease 5.5% slower per unique Fish Pond, with stacks with Trap Bobber; it should take 12 Fish Ponds + a Trap Bobber to make the bar completely stationary.
 In multiplayer, only Fish Ponds owned by the player with this profession are counted, though ownership requirements can be toggled off in the settings.

 Though it isn't stated, this profession also unlocks the ability to raise legendary fish in a pond.
 They will not reproduce, but will produce special rare items appropriate to each fish.
-If you also install the [Aquarism](../Ponds) companion mod, you will additionally be able to raise Extended Family in the same pond as their relatives.
+You can add Extended Family fish to the same pond as their relatives.
 Doing so with Angler and Ms. Angler will allow them reproduce.

 For Ichthyologist profession, an instant catch also automatically catches treasure chests if applicable.
 </details>